Quick Answer

 No federal or state law requires a Social Security Number to buy car insurance.
 Insurers ask for SSNs primarily to run a credit check — which they use to set your rate.
 But credit checks are optional, and many insurers will quote and cover you without one.
+The NAIC's consumer resources can help you compare insurance options and understand your rights in your state.

 If you have a valid driver's license — including a license issued to undocumented drivers in one of the 19 states that allows it — getting car insurance is straightforward.
 Even without a U.S. license, a foreign license plus passport is accepted by many insurers.